hashicorp/terraform-provider-azurerm/website/docs/r/redis_cache_access_policy_assignment.html.markdown

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/language/resources/syntax#operation-timeouts) for certain actions:

 * `create` - (Defaults to 60 minutes) Used when creating the Redis Cache Access Policy Assignment.
-* `update` - (Defaults to 5 minutes) Used when updating the Redis Cache Access Policy Assignment.
 * `read` - (Defaults to 5 minutes) Used when retrieving the Redis Cache Access Policy Assignment.
 * `delete` - (Defaults to 60 minutes) Used when deleting the Redis Cache Access Policy Assignment.